tim-kos/node-retry/README.md

 Creates a new `RetryOperation`.

-* `timeouts`: an array where each value is a timeout given in milliseconds.
+* `timeouts`: An array where each value is a timeout given in milliseconds.
 * `retryForever`: Whether to retry forever.

 If `retryForever` is true, the following changes happen: